 The interior of the unit was custom designed with exam rooms, private consultation rooms and a waiting room.
 It is also equipped with an ADA-compliant wheelchair ramp and an expandable awning that provides shade for an outdoor waiting area.

 Mobile health unit services include screenings for preventable conditions such as diabetes and high cholesterol, in addition to rapid flu tests, flu vaccination, urinalysis, prostate cancer screening and more.

 These screenings help prevent or reduce the impact of some of the most prevalent health conditions impacting our community, according to a recent community needs assessment that Broward Health conducted with the Broward Regional Health Planning Council.

 “We’re excited to remove cost and transportation as barriers to essential primary healthcare and screenings to positively impact the health and quality of life of our patients,” said Alvo Calvo, D.O., family medicine physician with Broward Health Physician Group and medical director of Broward Health Ambulatory Services.

 Community organizations interested in partnering with Broward HealthPoint to schedule a mobile health unit visit can call 954.473.7061

 Broward Health is a nationally recognized health system in South Florida.
 As one of the 10 largest public healthcare systems in the U.S., Broward Health boasts two trauma centers, and virtually every health specialty, offering compassionate, personalized care across its four hospitals and more than 50 health centers and physician practices.
-As a leader in advanced healthcare for nearly 85 years, Broward Health has a robust graduate education program and international services.
+As a leader in advanced healthcare for more than 85 years, Broward Health has a robust graduate education program and international services.
 For more information, visit BrowardHealth.org.